Julia-Chris/Team-google-project/README.md

 # Team-google-project

+Project Name
 Google Homepage clone
-Project Name
-One paragraph statement about the project.
+The project is about cloning Google Homepage
+This is a challenge from my Stand Up Team #Labradors

 screenshot